FOR EDUCATION ( Qualification ) : Would you like

 a student as they progressed during their martial

-arts training.
-This proved to be a very practical
+This proved to be a very practical method of showing

-the colour of a belt to show rank was a practical
+Using the colour of a belt to show rank was a

-idea that came about as should someone have a
+practical idea that came about as a method of

 Arts qualification in many different styles